jamesco/deckhand/README.md

 ## Components

-The **Component** slide type is a hook for dropping custom React components into your presentation. `Marquee.jsx` ships as a working example — scrolling text rows with a live editor UI — but it's just one possibility.
+The **Component** slide type is a hook for dropping custom React components into your presentation. `Marquee.jsx` ships as a working example: scrolling text rows with a live editor UI, but it's just one possibility.
 Anything you can build in React can become a slide: a live chart, a code playground, an animated diagram, a countdown timer.

 ### Adding a component manually

-Four touch points, all small:

 1. **Create your component** — add `MyComponent.jsx` to the project root.
 It receives a `slide` prop, so you can store any configuration you need directly on the slide object.